rmgdojo/CodeDojos/23.03.22 DiamondKata/README.md

        B B
         A

-It may be helpful visualise the whitespace in your rendering like this:
+It may be helpful to visualise the whitespace in your rendering like this:

     > diamond.exe C
     _ _ A _ _